theonjs/theon/README.md

 var theon = require('theon')

 var client = theon('http://my.api.com')
-  .basePath('/api') // We define the base path for all the requests .type('json') // Our payloads and responses will be always JSON
+  .set('Version', '1.0') // Define the API version header at global level .basePath('/api') // We define the base path for all the requests .type('json') // Our payloads and responses will be always JSON
 ```